madcato/OSFramework/README.md

 - And that's it!

-  > The `OSFramework.framework` is automagically added as a target dependency, linked framework and embedded framework in a copy files build phase which is all you need to build on the simulator and a device.
+  > The `OSFramework.framework` is automatically added as a target dependency, linked framework and embedded framework in a copy files build phase which is all you need to build on the simulator and a device.

 ---